The Veil and the Hair

 The principle and the custom

 With these signs clarified, one can distinguish what remains from what passes away.
 The concrete form, the veil, the head covered or bare, the length of the hair, belonged to the usages of a time and a place: it then expressed dignity, modesty and the order received from God.
 These usages have changed, and the Church no longer imposes the veil as a law.
-The text itself did not make it an absolute rule: “If anyone is disposed to be contentious, we have no such practice, nor do the Churches of God.”
+Paul himself made of it a received usage rather than a law: “If anyone is inclined to be contentious, know that this is not our practice, nor that of the Churches of God.”
 1 Corinthians 11:16

-What the passage asks us to keep crosses the centuries: to honour God down to the body and its bearing, to receive the difference of man and woman as a gift of the Creator, and to hold them together turned toward Christ, in whom “there is neither male nor female, for you are all one.”
-Galatians 3:28
+What the passage asks us to keep crosses the centuries: to honour God down to the body and its bearing, to receive the difference of man and woman as a gift of the Creator, and to hold them together turned toward Christ, in whom “there is no longer male and female: for you are all one” Galatians 3:28